-For many people who are beginners of wearing weave hair extensions, this MCSARA post will help you understand more about how to wash human hair weave as well as several notices when washing this hair.
+For many people who are beginners of wearing weave hair extensions, this MCSARA post will help you understand more about how to wash weave as well as several notices when washing this hair.

 How long should you wash the weave human hair?

 Wash your hair every week because weave hair extensions are not attached to your scalp, it will not receive the protection or moisturizing effects of the natural oils.
 If you have an oily scalp, consider using a dry shampoo at your roots before washing.